 My daughter’s had migraine headaches for years.
 And she’s only 14.
 I have other relatives who’ve lived with them for years, with no relief except for from strong pharmaceuticals (read: side effects).
-My daughter’s migraines went away, for the most part, when we discovered she was intolerant to dairy.
+My daughter overcame her migraines, for the most part, when we discovered that she was intolerant to dairy.
 With removing this food group, she rarely gets them anymore.
 But occasionally, with change in atmospheric pressure, or waking too quickly before the sun is up, she’ll get one.
-I finally buckled down to get at the heart of them- their most frequent causes and the best solutions out there.
-This post is a sort of round-up of the best natural treatments I’ve read about for migraines.
+I finally buckled down to get at the heart of them- their most frequent causes and the best natural treatments that work.
+This post is a sort of round-up of the most effective natural treatments I’ve read about for migraines.
 I hope they’ll help you, if it’s something you struggle with, too.

 What are migraines?

 Migraines are thought to be caused by the dilation, or expansion, of cranial blood vessels.

 What causes migraines?
 The word that’s used to describe their causal factor is trigger.
 Here are the most common migraine triggers: certain medications, tannins, caffeine, stress, hormone changes, food intolerances, waking up too quickly outside of one’s circadian rhythm (before the sun), too much light or sun, excessive exposure to TV or noise, changes in weather and atmospheric pressure, exercise and dehydration, allergies, lack of sleep, too much sleep, anxiety, a viral infection.

 Triggers may take a full 24 hours to manifest themselves into a migraine headache, which makes their cause a bit harder to track.
 But being aware of new foods or changes that may have occurred in the last day help to isolate the cause.